sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/equatorial-bulge/README.md

 ![earth internals](img/earth-internals.png "earth internals")

-These layers are of differing density:
+These layers are of differing density, rigidity, and thickness [1]:
-- Crust, least dense, 5-35km (5 km oceanic crust, 35 km continental)
+- Crust, 2.7 - 3 g/cm^3 density, 5 - 35 km thickness (5 km oceanic crust, 35 km continental) [2]
-- Upper mantle, rigid, 100 km - 150 km
+- Upper mantle, 3.3 - 4.0 g/cm^3 density, 660 km thickness
-- Asthenosphere, soft, 100 km - 700 km
+	- Uppermost rigid mantle, 100 - 200 km thickness
+	- Asthenosphere, semi-fluid and ductile, facilitates plate tectonics, ~300 km thickness
+	- Transition zone, 3.8 - 4.4 g/cm^3 density, 220 km thickness
-- Lower mantle, solid but flowing, 2260 km
+- Lower mantle, solid but flowing, 4.4 - 5.6 g/cm^3 density, 2260 km thickness
-- Outer core, liquid, 2180 km
+- Outer core, liquid, 9.9 - 12.2 g/cm^3 density, 2180 km thickness
-- Inner core, solid, 1220 km
+- Inner core, solid, 12.8 - 13.1 g/cm^3 density, 1220 km thickness

-Total: 11.73k to 12.3k km (actual 12.7k)
+Total: 12.7k km

-These layers react differently when it comes to the equatorial bulge.
+These layers will likely react differently when it comes to the equatorial bulge.
+For example, read this analogy about the Earth's mantle [4]: "The memory effect in the Earth’s mantle is akin to that occurring in cold honey after a spoon creates a depression in its surface, and the honey subsequently returns to a flat surface under gravity driven viscous flow.
+It may take the honey as much as a half an hour to return to being flat, depending on how cold it is."

 It's possible that:
-- The softer the layer, the more it may bulge, and the faster it may adjust to the new bulge
+- The more flowing, less dense layers that are further from the center and spinning faster will react faster, and to a greater extent, to the new bulge
-- The denser the layer, the less it may bulge, and the slower it may adjust to the new bulge
+- The denser layers that are closer to the center of the Earth and spinning slower will react slower and to a lesser extent

-Additionally, outer layers may bulge more due to being further away from the axis of rotation.

-After the S1 -> S2 rotation, Earth may continue to maintain its oblate spheroid shape, along the same axis of rotation, due to its softer layers reacting immediately to the change in rotation.
+After the S1 -> S2 rotation, the crust and upper mantle, which together make up the rigid lithosphere layer resting on top of the semi-fluid asthenosphere, which facilitates plate tectonics, may react immediately or quickly to the new equatorial bulge, disproportionate to the deeper layers of the Earth.

-## Crust Bulge Changes after S1 -> S2
+## Basic Crust Bulge Changes after S1 -> S2

 How might the equatorial bulge react to the ECDO rotation?

 Simply, I hypothesize that locations previously on the equator that move closer to the poles will move closer to the Earth's core, and those moving from the poles to the equator will move further away.

-Estimating actual quantities here is important though, and the solution to this may lie in separating the Earth's internal layers into those which do and do not bulge, based on whether they are softer or more rigid.
+Estimating actual quantities here is important though, and the solution to this may lie in estimating a ratio for how much of the 43 km equatorial bulge the crust will accomodate after the rotation.

-Let's assume that the crust, asthenosphere, and outer core react immediately to accomodate the bulge.
-These layers are softer and make up up to 2910 km of the Earth's layers.
-Multiplying by 2 since the Earth is a sphere, these layers would make up approximately 5820 km of the Earth's 12.7k km diameter, which is ~46% of the diameter of the Earth.

-These three layers have to accomodate the 43 km of equatorial bulge.
-The key here is figuring out how much of the equatorial bulge the crust accomodates:
-- If we assume that they will share the load proportionate to their thickness, then the crust, which takes up up to 70 km of the 5820 km of soft layers, would take ~1.2% of the equatorial bulge load.
-This amounts to 0.517 km, 517 m, across 2 crust layers.
-For one crust layer it would be 259 m.
-- However, if the crust accomodates more of the equatorial bulge than the inner layers due to being less dense and being further away from the axis of rotation, the potential crust displacement could be multiples higher.
+As an example, if we assume that the Earth immediately shifts to accomodate 20% of the equatorial bulge, and the upper mantle and crust react proportionate to their thickness to accomodate the shift, then the crust would accomodate **433 m** of equatorial bulge.

 ## Comparing Earth's crust in S1 and S2 - Raw data